 \section{Related Works}

-In the literature, there exist many works on the topic of sentiment analysis.
-These works can be broadly categorized as belonging to one of two approaches: rule-based or machine learning-based.
-In this section, we cover only the studies that use learning algorithms, which is also the approach that we use.
-We mainly focus on those studies that experiment with the datasets we also use to give a fair comparison.
+In the literature, there are some datasets to use models, such as Stanford IMDB Movie Reviews, SEMEVAL restaurant and laptop reviews, and the Yelp dataset.
+We mentioned previous studies that used these datasets.
+Although there are some rule-based studies in the literature, we listed only studies that used learning algorithms since our study is also focused on machine learning algorithms.

-Wang and Manning\cite{Wang:12} use multinomial naive Bayes (MNB), support vector machine (SVM), and SVM with NB (NBSVM) methods to find out polarities of IMDB reviews.
-Their approach computes a log-count ratio vector between the average word counts extracted from positive documents, and the average word counts extracted from negative documents.
-They built SVM over NB log-count ratios as feature values.
-They interpolate NB and SVM results and obtain NBSVM accuracy as $91.2 \%$ for the IMDB dataset.
+Wang and Manning\cite{Wang:12} used Multinomial Naive Bayes (MNB), support vector machine (SVM), and SVM with NB (NBSVM) feature to find out the polarities of the reviews.
+They split at spaces for unigrams and filtered out anything that is not [A-Za-z] for bigrams.
+Their approach computes a log-ratio vector between the average word counts extracted from positive documents and the average word counts extracted from negative documents.
+NBSVM obtained $91.2 \%$ accuracy for the IMDB dataset.